ROGUE LIGHT DECK BUILDER similar games & best alternatives

 2

-"Light narrative with humorous elements and themed levels, but story is minimal and secondary."
+"Some narrative elements and humor, but story is minimal and mostly absurd."

 "Absurd narrative and thematic elements add flavor but story is minimal and secondary."